env3d-lessons/security-cookies/README.md

 # Q2

-Instead of using a session, we can alternatively store a JWT in a cookie.
+We can store a JWT in a cookie after a successful login so the login information is shared between all pages on the same site.

 Modify https://github.com/env3d/jwt-lessons/blob/main/02-hmac-token.sh so that it stores the generated JWT in a cookie.
-Male sure that both the cookie and the JWT both have an expiry time of 1 hour.
 Call this `q2.sh`

 # Q3